-Over The Bloody Moon shares tales and tools of positive menopause transformation from The Change Makers, inspiring women from all walks of life.
+Over The Bloody Moon shares tales and tips to boost your menopause experience from The Change Makers, inspiring women helping you to make the most of your 'change'.

-In our second series, The Specialists. we chat to a range of clinicians, psychologists and authors who share their tools of the trade, providing menopause support, across every aspect of health and wellbeing.
+In our second series, released August 31, we chat to a range of clinicians, psychologists and authors who share their tools of the trade, providing menopause support, across every aspect of health and wellbeing.

 Episode 1: "Sleep and Menopause".
 Released Aug 31st